criipto/docs-old/authentication/pingfederate.md

 How to integrate your application with PingFederate depends on the technology you are working with.
 Refer to the [PingFederate developer documentation](https://developer.pingidentity.com/en/cloud-software/pingfederate.html) for more details.

-If you want to use pass-through of `login_hint` values sent from your own application to Criipto Verify via PingFederate, you must enable via policy in your `IDP AUTHENTICATION POLICIES`.
+If you want to use pass-through of `login_hint` values sent from your own application to Criipto Verify via PingFederate, you must enable it via a `Policy` in your `IDP AUTHENTICATION POLICIES`.

 If you haven't already done so, create a `Policy Contract` with the attributes you wish to consume